muharremb/mebook/README.md

 - User Feeds Page.
 When user logs in, directed to feeds page.
 User can post here by clicking "What is on your mind, 'UserFirstName'?" button.
 Create a post window is designed as a modal.

 ## User Profile Page
 - User Profile Page.
 User can access to profile page by clicking profile icon in the feeds page.
 The profile page has a cover image, profile photo, user info and user post sections.
+When user clicks on three dots in the post section, it opens a dropdown list that user can either edit or delete the post.
+The edit post button opens up a new modal on the screen.

 ![Mebook User Profile](app/assets/images/MebookUserProfilePage.png)